 Worst Foods for Hashimoto’s

-The worst foods for Hashimoto’s disease, or any autoimmune disease, create inflammation in the body.
+The worst foods for Hashimoto’s Thyroiditis, or any autoimmune disorder, create inflammation in the body.
 Inflammation is an immune system response, so it is important to limit inflammation as much as possible with autoimmune diseases.

 Foods that have been shown to contribute to inflammation include dairy, grains, coffee, legumes, nightshade vegetables, added sugars, refined sugars, nuts, seeds, eggs, oils, and food additives found in processed foods.
 Let’s elaborate on what foods a few of these include.